 I would also like to highlight the Joint Statement agreed by all 27 Member States, which calls for respect for International Law and the UN Charter.
 All 27 called on all parties to exercise restraint to ensure the protection of civilians and regional security.

 On the same day, the Minister of Foreign Affairs held a video conference with the Heads of Greece’s Diplomatic and Consular Authorities in the region, who provided him with a detailed briefing on the situation on the ground.
 The Minister issued instructions for the management of this particularly complex situation.
-He also participated in yesterday’s video conference convened by the Prime Minister with the Heads of our Missions, who provided updates on the situation of Greek citizens, the repatriation requests filed in the countries affected by the war, and the resources required to carry out their duties.
+He also participated in yesterday’s video conference convened by the Prime Minister with the Heads of our Missions, who provided updates on the situation of Greek citizens, the repatriation requests submitted in the countries affected by the war, and the resources required to carry out their duties.

 The Ministry of Foreign Affairs has activated its Crisis Management Unit to provide consular assistance to those in need.